 We collect personal information from you and from other sources including publicly available information, your representatives, information service providers, other GPT companies and the parties with which we exchange information as described here.

-This information is required to evaluate whether a lease or licence should be granted to the tenant; to enable GPT to perform its obligations; to assist GPT to manage the relationship and to monitor the performance of the property.
+This information is required to evaluate whether a lease, licence or membership should be granted to the tenant or occupant; to enable GPT to perform its obligations; to assist GPT to manage the relationship and to monitor the performance of the property.
 The information may also be made available to others in connection with any transactions involving the ownership or management of the property.

-If a tenant provides GPT with direct debit or direct credit details, GPT may disclose those details to GPT’s bank to facilitate the provision of that service.
+If a tenant or occupant provides GPT with direct debit or direct credit details, GPT may disclose those details to GPT’s bank to facilitate the provision of that service.

 GPT properties are under video and camera surveillance.
 When entering GPT properties the personal information and images of individuals may be collected by GPT.
 This information may be used by GPT in connection with the management and security of the property.